CharliW90/quizBot/functions/readme.md

 ## maps

 These functions handle mapping various values in order to improve the bot's ability to find related things (such as teams, people, or results)
-All maps functions return an Array of [error, response] (error-first)
+All maps functions return an Object of {error, response}

 teamChannels maintains a directory (by creating, finding, or deleting entries) of teams and their respective text channels, to assist in sending results to each team; this includes being able to record aliases so that the bot can 'learn' from earlier corrections (e.g. failing to find 'a-teamname' can be rectified by telling it that this is the same team as 'a-team-name' - this relationship is then stored as an alias, and future searches for 'a-teamname' will result in a lookup for 'a-team-name')